yaswanth97531/react-exercise-hooks/README.md

 ## Stories

-1. Bugfix: Code review the "User" component
+1. Bugfix: Clicking on the the user's name, their city should display
 2. Feature: Using the provided endpoint, show all users in the list

 Example endpoint useage: